Mixing Colours: Paint white

 The real white in each of these watercolor paintings is the white of the paper.

-When painting a white subject we only paint the shadows and the darker areas in the subject or the reflections from other surrounding subjects.
+When we paint white subjects we only paint the shadows and the darker areas in the subject or the reflections from other surrounding subjects.

 In the first picture, the Daisy painting, is a lot of white paper to see because the small petals are mostly all flat.
-Only the petals with the shadows got some colours.
-I used mainly a blue grey colour to paint the shadow.
+You see colours there when the petals turn away from the light.
+And of course the petals which are affected with shadows got some colours.
+I used mainly green, blue, yellow and a touch of red to paint the shadows.

 In the second picture I also used blue and made some purple (mixing a red and blue) and I also used some yellow on the petals.
 But the painting looks really cool.
 It is a cool white rose with a lot of blue and blue-purple in this painting.